mzabani/codd/README.md

 - Never merge code that has been tested without `master` merged into it.
   - There are non-conflicting changes which can break your App.
 One example is one developer removes a column and another developer writes a new query using that column.
 Only a test could catch this.
 - Always run `codd up --strict-check` on CI because it's a good place to be strict.
-- Read about what _codd_ **cannot do** in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md).
-This will also give you another idea about how far _codd_ is willing to go to ensure your schema is the same across environments.
+- Read about what codd **cannot do** in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md).
+This will also give you another idea about how far codd is willing to go to ensure your schema is the same across environments.

 ## Frequently Asked Questions

 1. ### Why does taking and restoring a database dump affect my expected codd schema?
-   `pg_dump` does not dump all of the schema state that _codd_ checks.
+   `pg_dump` does not dump all of the schema state that codd checks.
 A few examples include (at least with PG 13) role related state, the database's default transaction isolation level and deferredness, among possibly others.
 So check that it isn't the case that you get different schemas when that happens.
 We recommend using `pg_dumpall` to preserve more when possible instead.
-If you've checked with `psql` and everything looks to be the same please report a bug in _codd_.
+If you've checked with `psql` and everything looks to be the same please report a bug in codd.